The article was revised and updated on August 2, 2024

 Research LIMS

 Many laboratories today use data entry spreadsheets or outdated software for lab management to perform tracking of samples through these processes.
-These methods usually lack proper traceability, searching, or other key efficiency features like instrument automation.
+These methods usually lack proper traceability, searching, or key efficiency features like instrument automation.
 This decreases lab efficiency reducing throughput, while also not delivering on proper data delivery and reporting.

 Modern digital labs view process as an asset.
 Under this scenario, the lab should be able to configure complex process workflows quickly, chain the workflows together into overarching processes, track work progress, show work to be done, etc. Critical within the lab workflow is automation both from a physical processing standpoint, such as acquiring automated liquid handler robots, to the laboratory management systems integrating with robotics to send instructions and read output whether it’s sample quantitative/qualitative assessments or assay result data.